Fast2docs/Fast2-docs/docs/getting-started/installation.md

     ##### :material-numeric-1-circle: Create a user for Fast2

-    Since the embedded database cannot be started in sudo mode, an additional user needs to be created in the Linux machine so the broker will successfully initiate the database bootup.
+    Since the embedded database cannot be started in sudo mode, you must use an existing user that meets your requirements or create a new one on the Linux machine.
+This will allow the broker to successfully initiate the database startup

     Let's condider here our user to be *fast2user*.

-    Head out to the `./startup-broker.sh` and get the user start the broker by switching users (with `su fast2user -c`) for the Java command.

-    The result should be as follows:

-    ```diff
-    - "$JAVA" -Xmx$BROKER_MAX_MEMORY -jar fast2-broker-package-X.Y.Z.jar
-    + su fast2user -c "$JAVA -Xmx$BROKER_MAX_MEMORY -jar fast2-broker-package-X.Y.Z.jar"
-    ```

     <br/>

     ##### :material-numeric-2-circle: Execution path

-    Edit the `ExectStart` field from the file `service/linux/fast2-broker.service` by changing the `PATH/TO/FAST2` portion: set it to Fast2 install path.
+    Edit the `ExecStart` field from the file `service/linux/fast2-broker.service` by changing the `PATH/TO/FAST2` portion: set it to Fast2 install path.

-    ```
+    ```sh
     [Unit]
     Description=Fast2 Broker

     [Service]
-    Environment="OPENSEARCH_JAVA_HOME=/home/JDK/java"
-    ExecStart=/home/userName/fast2-complete-package-2.0.0/startup-broker.sh
-    User=fast2-user
-    Group=fast2-user
+    Environment="JAVA_HOME=/home/JDK/bin/java"
+    ExecStart=/home/userName/fast2-complete-package-X.Y.Z/startup-broker.sh
+    User=fast2user
+    Group=fast2user

     [Install]
     WantedBy=default.target